-This was a British two-part naval undertaking, in parallel with ‘Muscular’, against German convoys along the west coast of German-occupied Norway by the escort carrier force of Admiral Sir Bruce Fraser’s Home Fleet (24/29 March 1944).
+'Prefix' was a British two-part naval undertaking, in parallel with 'Muscular', against German convoys along the west coast of German-occupied Norway by the escort carrier force of Admiral Sir Bruce Fraser’s Home Fleet (24/29 March 1944).

-The forces under the command of Rear Admiral R. R. McGrigor for both parts of this undertaking were the escort carriers Nairana, Puncher, Queen and Searcher, light anti-aircraft cruisers Bellona and Dido, and destroyers Carysfort, Onslow, Serapis, Zealous, Zest and Canadian Haida and Iroquois.
+The forces under the command of Rear Admiral R. R. McGrigor for both parts of this undertaking were the escort carriers Nairana, Puncher, Queen and Searcher, the light anti-aircraft cruisers Bellona and Dido, and the destroyers Carysfort, Onslow, Serapis, Zealous, Zest and Canadian Haida and Iroquois.